We currently organise Peak Raid 3 and Peak Raid MapRun events.

-The PEAK RAID 3 events have a score format so you can make them as hard or as easy as you like.
+Peak Raid 3 events have a three hour time limit and a score format so you can make them as hard or as easy as you like.
 A specially produced colour map (approx. size A4) of the area with the checkpoints overprinted will be supplied at the start line.
 For each event there will be between 15 and 20 check points.
 Each checkpoint has a points value and they can be visited in any order.
-The aim is to collect as many points as possible within the time limit of three hours.
+The aim is to collect as many points as possible within the time allowed.
 Each area is different so your strategy may need to change each time.

 Men’s categories are: Men Senior 18+, Male Veteran Over 40+, MVO50+, MVO60+